(UPDATED 10/24/19) Description and review of a weekday breakfast at Ink Eats & Drinks – located in Midtown Sacramento on N Street.

 One friend ordered the French Toast (Kings Hawaiian bread, dipped in cinnamon & egg, griddled & served with cinnamon apples, powdered sugar & maple syrup) ($9); the other ordered the Breakfast Tacos (scrambled eggs & chorizo topped with avocado, cilantro & queso fresco on corn tortilla served with breakfast potatoes) ($11); and, I ordered the Breakfast Quesadilla (scrambled eggs, chorizo, diced sweet potato, onion, pepper jack cheese, grilled in a flour tortilla, topped with a drizzle of sriarcha crema and queso fresco) ($12.50).

-Since I had suggested meeting for breakfast at Ink Eats & Drink I was relieved when our breakfast was served – everything looked good – and it was enjoyed by all.
+Since I had suggested meeting for breakfast there I was relieved when our breakfast was served – everything looked good – and it was enjoyed by all.
 The breakfast potatoes were described as crispy on the outside and soft on the inside – the perfect combination.
 The French toast looked yummy and it obviously was – every bite disappeared.
 My quesadilla had a bit of a spicy kick – but not overly spicy.
 On the other hand, my friend would have liked the breakfast tacos to be a bit spicier.

 All in all, we enjoyed breakfast at Ink Eats & Drinks, although the restaurant was pretty much empty the whole time we were there.
 The staff were pleasant, the food was good, and our server kept our coffee cups refilled – so what more can you ask for (other than a better cup of coffee)?